MattConstant/FishList-Frontend/README.md

 - upload catch photos,
 - browse a community feed,
 - like/comment on catches,
-- manage friends and filter posts.
+- manage friends and filter posts,

-This repository contains both frontend and backend apps.

-## Repository Structure

-- `fishlist-frontend/` - Next.js frontend (TypeScript, React)
-- `FishList/` - Spring Boot backend (Java)
+- explore Ontario stocked-fish data via GeoHub on the map.

 ## What This App Is